 Every customer, every job, every invoice, and every payment lands in QuickBooks automatically through the Smart Service integration.
 The demo shows how the office books close on the same numbers the field generates, with no manual re-entry, no end-of-month reconciliation drama, and no missing invoices.

-One question that comes up in every live demo is which Smart Service edition fits the shop's QuickBooks setup.
-The product ships in three editions matched to how the shop keeps its books.
-Smart Service classic pairs with QuickBooks Desktop for shops running Pro, Premier, or Enterprise.
-Smart Service Cloud integrates with QuickBooks Online.
-Smart Service 365 also integrates with QuickBooks Online with a modern cloud-app feature set.
-The QuickBooks edition decision guide covers which one fits a given shop.
+One question that comes up in every live demo is which Smart Service product fits the business's QuickBooks setup.
+Smart Service comes in two products matched to how the business keeps its books.
+Smart Service Desktop pairs with QuickBooks Desktop for businesses running Pro, Premier, or Enterprise.
+Smart Service Cloud works with QuickBooks Online, QuickBooks Desktop, or standalone, with a modern cloud-app feature set.
+The QuickBooks edition decision guide covers which one fits a given business.

 Booking Your Walkthrough